Pix4D/cogito/CONTRIBUTING.md

 $ task docker-push
 ```

+# Integration tests: test the Docker image as resource inside Concourse

+Have a look at the sample pipeline in [pipelines/cogito.yml](pipelines/cogito.yml).

+You can use my other project [concourse-in-a-box](https://github.com/marco-m/concourse-in-a-box), an all-in-one Concourse CI/CD system based on Docker Compose, with Minio S3-compatible storage and HashiCorp Vault secret manager, to easily test the cogito image.

+See also the next section.

 # Suggestions for quick iterations during development

 These suggestions apply to the development of any Concourse resource.